XJTU-XGU/KPG-RL/Readme.md

 For any problem, please do not hesitate to contact xianggu@stu.xjtu.edu.cn.

-The code is based on code of ["POT packadge"](https://pythonot.github.io/).
+The code is based on code of [POT packadge](https://pythonot.github.io/).